Articles in Featuring Felines are written by

 Museum Cats 13

 After leaving the People's Palace in Glasgow, and having taken in Smudge, the former Palace cat, until she died in 2000, Elspeth King went on to become director of the Smith Art Gallery and Museum in the town of Stirling.
-There she has the company of Oswald, the resident mouser and cat-in-charge.
+There she had the company of Oswald, the resident mouser and cat-in-charge.
 He wasn't always a resident, having first moved close to the museum with his humans, but after a brief spell away in a different town, Bridge of Allan, which didn't suit him at all, he returned to the Smith full-time.

-Launch of Smith Super Cat knitting pattern
+Smith Super Cat knitting pattern

 With our thanks and acknowledgements to Elspeth King and the museum for permission to reproduce Oswald's 'PV' (Purriculum Vitae) from the Stirling Smith website and the use of their photographs.